kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Myths which are believed in tend to become true. - George Orwell
+    ## Bad things are not the worst things that can happen to us.
+Nothing is the worst thing that can happen to us! - Richard Bach